 In Playa you can find decent hotels a block or two from the beach for as low as $20 or $30 USD a night.
 The Mexican peso is low and getting lower against the U.S. dollar, meaning automatic discounts on everything.
 You can chill in Playa and have an excellent base for visiting all the places you didn’t visit because you were too busy getting shwilly in the Barcelo pool, like the ancient Mayan city of Chichen Itza.

 (Chichen Itza is too far for a day trip anyway, at least without a rental car and a really early start.
-Don’t take a tour to Chichen Itza—go by yourself when you can.
+Don’t take a tour to Chichen Itza—go by yourself when you have a free day.
 On the tours you spend more time on the bus than at the ruins, and you get herded around like kindergarteners on a field trip.
 The best way to see it is to stay in the colonial town Valladolid the night before.)

 It’s been a good year for big rock shows in Mexico.
 The Rolling Stones came in the spring, Phish played their first concerts in the country with three nights at a resort near Playa del Carmen, and last night (Sept.
 29, 2016) Roger Waters, the creative genius behind Pink Floyd, played his second show to nearly 60,000 people at the enormous Foro Sol in Mexico City.

 It’s a struggle getting to these events on a weeknight — add concert traffic to rush hour traffic, throw in some crazy adventures finding parking, and what’s normally an hour-and-a-half trip into the city starts pushing four hours.
 So while my wife and I see a lot of smaller concerts, we only go to the really big shows when it’s bound to be something spectacular.